 You’re only able to move forward if you remain positive.
 If you need a day or two to cry and let out all of the emotions that have boiled up inside.
 DO IT (But please don’t try this at work, though, and for other people’s safety, make sure no one’s around) Okay, all jokes aside.
 Not being hasty to react (in the moment), doesn’t mean that while you’re in the reflection stage you can’t express your emotions.
 Work can be stressful, and receiving news you don’t know how to deal with, on top of that, can become quite a lot to handle.
 Expressing your emotions can even be a relief.

-Also, in order to ‘Triumph’ over the Trump-like news at work (or maybe even in life in general), make sure you have people around you who can lift you up.
+Also, in order to handle unexpected news at work (or maybe even in life in general), make sure you have people around you who can lift you up.
 People who will look at the positive side of things even if you can’t see it at the moment.
-And as my best friend always tells me, no matter how bad it looks, your hard work will always speak for you.
+And as my friend always tells me, no matter how bad it looks, your hard work will always speak for you.